takeshi-aihana/CMake_Help_ja/Help/command/if.rst

   True if the given element is contained in the named list variable.

-File Operations
-"""""""""""""""
+ファイルの操作
+""""""""""""""

 .. signature:: if(EXISTS <path-to-file-or-directory>)

   True if the named file or directory exists and is readable.
   Behavior is well-defined only for explicit full paths (a leading ``~/`` is not expanded as a home directory and is considered a relative path).
   Resolves symbolic links, i.e. if the named file or directory is a symbolic link, returns true if the target of the symbolic link exists.

   False if the given path is an empty string.

 .. signature:: if(<file1> IS_NEWER_THAN <file2>)
   :target: IS_NEWER_THAN

   True if ``file1`` is newer than ``file2`` or if one of the two files doesn't exist.
   Behavior is well-defined only for full paths.
   If the file time stamps are exactly the same, an ``IS_NEWER_THAN`` comparison returns true, so that any dependent build operations will occur in the event of a tie.
   This includes the case of passing the same file name for both file1 and file2.

 .. signature:: if(IS_DIRECTORY <path>)

   True if ``path`` is a directory.
 Behavior is well-defined only for full paths.

   False if the given path is an empty string.

 .. signature:: if(IS_SYMLINK <path>)

   True if the given path is a symbolic link.
 Behavior is well-defined only for full paths.

 .. signature:: if(IS_ABSOLUTE <path>)

   True if the given path is an absolute path.
-Note the following special
+Note the following special cases:
-  cases:

   * An empty ``path`` evaluates to false.
   * On Windows hosts, any ``path`` that begins with a drive letter and colon (e.g. ``C:``), a forward slash or a backslash will evaluate to true.
     This means a path like ``C:no\base\dir`` will evaluate to true, even though the non-drive part of the path is relative.
   * On non-Windows hosts, any ``path`` that begins with a tilde (``~``) evaluates to true.

-Comparisons
-"""""""""""
+比較の操作
+""""""""""

 .. signature:: if(<variable|string> MATCHES <regex>)
   :target: MATCHES

   True if the given string or variable's value matches the given regular expression.
   See :ref:`Regex Specification` for regex format.

   .. versionadded:: 3.9
    ``()`` groups are captured in :variable:`CMAKE_MATCH_<n>` variables.